scottandrewlepera/cv/README.md

 #### Notable work

-* Tech design and implementation of customer workflows for creating affiliate ads and links
+* Designed and implemented customer workflows to enable thousands of affiliates to onboard quickly and start earning
+* Created cross-browser ad placement frameworks for easy affiliate link building
-* Platform migration from legacy web platform to Amazon internal system
+* Migrated Amazon's legacy web platform to a modernized and more performant Amazon system

 ### Web Developer, KnowNow (2001 - 2003)